MediaComem/comem-archidep/ex/docker-static.md

 The `node_modules` folder in a Node.js project contains all the library dependencies that the project requires.
 These libraries are installed based on the definitions in the project's `package.json` file and can include a vast number of files and folders, specific to the environment in which they were installed.
 Including this folder in a Docker image is not recommended due to the potential for compatibility issues across different environments and the significant increase in the image size, which can lead to slower and less efficient deployments.

-Excluding the `dist` folder, especially in projects built with Parcel, is recommended.
+Excluding the `dist` folder, especially in projects built with Vite, is recommended.
 The dist folder typically contains the output of the build process - bundled and optimized assets ready for deployment.
 When Dockerizing an application, the build process is usually performed within the Docker container itself, ensuring that the build environment matches the runtime environment.
 This guarantees that the application runs consistently across different environments.

 **Given this information, create a `.dockerignore` file at the root of the project and exclude these irrelevant folders.
 The syntax is the same as `.gitignore` file.**